Savoy Hotel 217

-Savoy Hotel 217 (German: Savoy-Hotel 217) is a 1936 German drama film directed by Gustav Ucicky and starring Hans Albers, Brigitte Horney and Alexander Engel.
+Savoy Hotel 217 (German: Savoy-Hotel 217) is a 1936 German mystery drama film directed by Gustav Ucicky and starring Hans Albers, Brigitte Horney and Alexander Engel.
 It was shot at the Babelsberg Studios in Potsdam.
 The film's sets were designed by the art directors Robert Herlth and Walter Röhrig.
 The costumes were by Herbert Ploberger.
 It premiered at Berlin's UFA-Palast am Zoo.

+Synopsis

+In Tsarist Russia before the First World War, a couple arrive at a luxury hotel where the husband is murdered.
+A number of people fall under suspicion, including the head waiter.
+He undertakes an investigation to find the real culprit.

 Cast

 Reception

 Writing for The Spectator in 1936, Graham Greene gave the film a positive review, characterizing it as an "agreeably [...] slow, good-humoured murder-story".
 Praising Engel's acting as particularly vivid, Greene summarized the film, claiming: "melodramatic passions are given a pleasantly realistic setting by a very competent director and a first-class cameraman".